cossacklabs/product-docs/acra/security-controls/security-logging-and-events/security-events.md

 ## Metadata

-Typically, each event has additional fields giving specific context about what's heppening:
+Typically, each event has additional fields giving specific context about what's happening:

 * Timestamp (always present).
 * ClientID for encryption/decryption operations – AcraServer logs the ID of client application that triggered the operation (helpful to analyze amount of errors happening for specific application).
 * ZoneID for encryption/decryption operations related to the specific [Zone](/acra/security-controls/zones/).

-# List important security events
+# List of important security events

 Here are the most important security events for SIEM/SOC analysis.
 Refer to the full list of [the event codes](https://github.com/cossacklabs/acra/blob/master/logging/event_codes.go).